 The procedure for performing the experiment must be executed as described in the test-design language, in order for the test to be valid.
-The procedure will include firstly measuring and recording the initial values of T and P. For example let T be 200°K and P be 1.6 atmospheres.
-Let the incremented measurement value be recorded as ΔT = 200°K, so that the measurement value for T' is made to be 400°K. The description of the execution of the procedure and the recorded magnitudes are expressed in particularly quantified test-design language for this particular test execution.
+The procedure will include firstly measuring and recording the initial values of T and P. For example let T = 300°K and P = 1.0 atmospheres.
+Let the incremented measurement value be recorded as ΔT = 15°K, so that the measurement value for T' is made to be 315°K. The description of the execution of the procedure and the recorded magnitudes are expressed in particularly quantified test-design language for this particular test execution.
 The value of P' is then calculated.

 The test outcome consists of measuring and recording the resulting observed incremented value for pressure.
 Let this outcome be represented by particularly quantified statement O using the same vocabulary as in the test design.
-Only the universally quantified test-design statements define the semantics of O, so that the test is independent of the theory.
-In this simple experiment one can simply denote the measured value for pressure by the variable O. The test execution would also likely be repeated to enable estimation of the range of measurement error in T, T', P and O, and the error propagated into P'.
+But only the universally quantified test-design statements define the semantics of O, so that the test is independent of the theory.
+In this simple experiment one can simply denote the measured value for the resulting observed pressure by the variable O. The test execution would also likely be repeated to enable estimation of the range of measurement error in T, T', P and O, and the measurement error propagated into P' by calculation.
 A mean average of the measurement values from repeated executions would be calculated for each of these variables.
-Deviations from the mean are estimates of the amounts of measurement error, and statistical standard deviations could summarize the dispersion of measurement errors about the mean averages.
+Deviations from the mean are estimates of the amounts of measurement error, and statistical standard deviations can summarize the dispersion of measurement errors about the means.

 The mean average of the test-outcome measurements for O is compared to the mean average of the predicted measurements for P' to determine the test outcome.
-If the values of P' and O are within the estimated ranges of measurement error, i.e., are sufficiently close to 3.2 atmospheres as to be within the measurement errors, then the theory is deemed not to have been falsified.
-After repetitions with more extreme incremented values with no falsifying outcome, the theory will likely be deemed sufficiently warranted empirically to be called a law, as it is today.
+If the values of P' and O are equivalent within their estimated ranges of measurement error, i.e., are sufficiently close to 1.050 atmospheres as to be within the measurement errors, then the theory is deemed not to have been falsified.
+After repetitions with more extreme incremented values with no falsifying outcome, the theory will likely be deemed sufficiently warranted empirically to be called a law, as it is called today.

 4.17 Semantics of Empirical Testing